 The islands in the northern archipelago

 The ten populated northern islands are accessible by car, bus and bike on highway 155 towards Hisingen/Öckerö and the Lilla Varholmen ferry terminal.
+There is also a ferry from Saltholmen in the city centre to Hönö Klåva on certain weekends and Sundays.

 Both bus Röd Express (Red Express) from the central station and bus 24 from Hjalmar Brantingsplatsen stops at the ferry terminal.
 You can also get directly to Hönö island by bus 290 or 291 from Järntorget, both buses make several stops on the islands.